scipy-conference/scipy2013_talks/readme.md

   provided in ``posters/jane_doe``.
 Create a new directory in either the talks or posters directory.
 Call it ``firstname_surname``.

-1. Copy the contents of the example directory into it, and replace the example.pdf file with your actual presentation materials.
+1. Copy the contents of the example directory into it.

 1. Edit the readme.md in your directory to include the title, co-authors, date, time, your abstract, and any other information that might be archivally useful.

+1. Fill the directory with your actual presentation materials. **If all of your material is already online, just include a link in the readme.**

 1. Once you are ready to submit your materials, file a pull request on GitHub.